 Construction on this project was initially scheduled for summer 2018.
-A recent outfall failure on Point Whitehorn may require this project to be rescheduled for construction fall of 2019.
-For more information, contact Kraig Olason, Senior Planner, Whatcom County Public Works, 360-778-6301
+A recent outfall failure on Point Whitehorn required this project to be rescheduled for construction in fall 2020, but complications with the permit review process have further delayed the project until September 2021.

-The Harborview Road improvements include the outfall described above, which will consist of either a 42-48” pipe or a 6’x4’ box culvert connected to a 36" diameter pipe that extends up to the intersection of Birch Bay Lynden Road.
+The Harborview Road improvements include the outfall described above, which will consist of a 42" pipe connected to a 36" diameter pipe that extends up to the intersection of Birch Bay Lynden Road.
 The current upland drainage system will be abandoned and the existing upland drainage will be incorporated into the new system.
 The existing outfall just north of Harborview Road will remain in place during construction but will also be replaced as part of the Birch Bay Drive Pedestrian Facility Project in 2020/2021.

 Construction Contract: TBD